The Biochemical Nature of Cyanobacteria

 Despite the low permeability of HCO3 through the lipid layer, Ci still could leak out.
 To save energy from constantly transiting excess Ci into cell and resulting into the leakage of Ci, the active uptake of Ci needs to be regulated based on the Ci level in the environment.
 The regulation can be done through changing of the transcription level of the coding genes of the transporters and post-translational regulation.
 For example, all cyanobacteria so far examined exhibit a basal, low transporter affinity form of the CCM when grown under conditions of Ci sufficiency, indicating that many of the CCM genes coding for Rubisco, carboxysome proteins, and low affinity Ci transporters are essentially under constitutive expression with limited plasticity.
 However, under Ci-limited conditions, β-cyanobacteria in particular, are able to up-regulate the expression of high affinity Ci transporters such as high affinity CO2 uptake (NDH-I3), SbtA, BCT1, or BicA.
 The expression of these CO2– responsive genes is controlled by one or two LysR-type transcription regulators known as CcmR (NdhR) or CmpR (Price et al., 2008).

-For the post-translational regulation, there is some evidence that activation of HCO3 transporters might involve a redox signal while other evidence suggests that full activation of HCO3 transport might involve phosphorylation via a Ser/Thr protein kinase.
+For the post-translational regulation, there is some evidence that activation of HCO3 transporters might involve a redox signal while other evidence suggests that full activation of HCO3 transport might involve via a Ser/Thr protein kinase.
 It is highly probable that activation involves specific phosphorylation events, but this is not yet proven (Price et al., 2008).

 Figure 4.
 Schema showing the probable structure and membrane location of the five known modes of Ci transport in cyanobacteria.
 Ancillary components such as porins and PxcA are also shown (Price et al., 2008).